 While the above furnishes a straightforward, working definition of the term, "landscaping," first-time homeowners will often profit more from an overview of the kind of work that they can do (or hire a professional to do) in order to improve their yards.
 So below, I will offer a quick glance at some of the different kinds of landscaping features you can install on your property.
 Not every homeowner will want to include everything discussed below, but most everyone will want to include at least some of features on this list.

 Some homeowners like to color coordinate their house and their landscaping.
-That is easy enough, but how far should you go in harmonizing house and yard aesthetically?
+That is easy enough, but how far should you go to harmonizing house and yard aesthetically?
 For example, if the style of your home does not qualify it as a "cottage," can you still landscape in the cottage-garden style?
-I would say yes, but only you can decide on the degree to which you should strive for such harmony, because everyone's taste is different.
+Yes, but only you can decide on the degree to which you should strive for such harmony because everyone's taste is different.
 There's no doubt that some types of hardscape features fit better with some houses than with others.
 A rustic-style deck, for example, will look much better attached to a log cabin than to an ultra-modern contemporary.